We Fight to Win™

 Electrocution and Electric Shock

 Each day, millions of employees go to work with the expectation that they will return home safely at the end of the shift.
 This is not always the case, however, and many employees unfortunately are injured while performing the duties of their job.
 Some professions pose a higher risk of certain types of injuries.
 For example, construction workers, firefighters, medical workers, and electricians face a higher risk of electrocution or electric shock injuries.
 Electric shock injuries can be very painful and have lasting effects on quality of life and ability to earn an income.
 If you sustained an electric shock injury in the workplace, your employer is most likely required to provide you with workers’ compensation benefits.
-A knowledgeable Orange County work injury lawyer may assist you with pursuing workers’ compensation benefits following an electrocution or electric shock to ensure that you are adequately compensated.
+A knowledgeable Riverside and San Bernardino County work injury lawyer may assist you with pursuing workers’ compensation benefits following an electrocution or electric shock to ensure that you are adequately compensated.

 An electric shock can be anything from a seemingly harmless jolt to a deadly shock.
 Electric shock injuries occur when a person comes into contact with an electrical current.
 They are frequently caused by unsafe equipment, such as exposed live wires or machinery with an active current.
 You are not required to show that your employer’s negligent failure to provide a safe workplace caused your electric shock injury to recover workers’ compensation benefits, however, and you may most likely recover benefits regardless of who was at fault for your injury.
 This is true even if you caused the injury through your own carelessness.